Collecting, Interpreting, and Responding to Early Student Feedback

 Sample Response Email Template

 Dear Students, Thank you for taking the time to fill out the survey about your learning experiences in the course so far.
-I was pleased to learn that the pre-recorded lectures are helpful and that you are able to easily find all the course materials in Canvas.
-I also appreciated learning about some of your concerns about the course, such as feeling unsure about how to study for the exam, and needing more guidance in the TA office hours.
-I will post more information about this on our Discussion Board.
-Regarding the Discussion Board, please continue to use that forum to ask questions.
-Often if you have a question, it is likely that others will as well.
+I was pleased to learn that the pre-recorded lectures are helpful and that you are able to find all course materials in Canvas.
+I also appreciated learning about some of your concerns about the course, such as feeling unsure about how to study for the exam, and needing more guidance during the TA office hours.
+I will post more information about this on our discussion board.
+Regarding the discussion board, please continue to use that forum to ask questions.
+Often, if you have a question it is likely that others will as well.
 In your responses to the survey questions, several of you shared personal challenges you are facing.
-I want you to know that your persistence, despite incredibly challenging circumstances, is both inspiring and humbling.
-Please know that I, and the UC San Diego community, care about your wellbeing.
+I want you to know that your persistence, despite incredibly challenging circumstances, is inspiring and humbling.
+Please know that I, and the UC San Diego community, care about your well-being.
 Below are several campus resources that are available to you.
 It is common to need support, which is why these resources exist.
-I hope you will take advantage of these helpful services.
+I hope you will take advantage of them.

 We are already almost halfway through the quarter.
 Let’s keep up our momentum!
 Sincerely, |